cucumber007/publish/md/mdtc/cycle.md

 Each modern seem to be have the information revolution closer to the end.
 The information revolution is a period of rapid technological and social change caused by the introduction of new information technologies.

-The theory assumes a non-linear progression of "modern," "turmoil," and "stable development," which may have overlapping or cyclical patterns and depend on the place where the params are measured (like a water flow), but for the sake of simplicity, the theory is presented in a semi-linear "single-wave" format.
+The theory assumes a non-linear progression of "modern," "smuta," and "stable development," which may have overlapping or cyclical patterns and depend on the place where the params are measured (like a water flow), but for the sake of simplicity, the theory is presented in a semi-linear "single-wave" format.

-The moderns are period of development that is similar to laminar flow in water and gases, and the turmoils are similar to turbulent flow.
+The moderns are period of development that is similar to laminar flow in water and gases, and the smutas are similar to turbulent flow.

 - Age of Vikings / Age of Crusades (Modern)

   - 1095 – 1291
   - Information revolution?

-- Unknown turmoil (Turmoil)
+- Unknown smuta (Smuta)

   - ???